Sawo-Community/Sawo-Docs/NextJS/README.md

 - By default, you API Keys created using SAWO are downloaded as a `csv` file.
 Securely, save them.

-<h1 align="center"> Wohoo!!🎊 You successfully set you an API Key for yourself. </h1>
+<h1 align="center"> Wohoo!!🎊 You successfully generated an API Key for yourself! </h1>

 ---